IsmailsGit/Docker-Learning/Containers and Docker Notes.md

 <br> #We are going to copy all of the files from our current directory
 <br> COPY . .
 <br> RUN apt-get update && apt-get install -y \
-<br>   gcc \
+         gcc \
-<br>   python3-dev \
+         python3-dev \
-<br>   libmariadb-dev \
+         libmariadb-dev \
-<br>   pkg-config
+         pkg-config
  <br> #We install flask and the mysql client package, the pakcage is critical because it provides the tools needed to connect to a mysql data base from within our python app
 <br> RUN pip install flask mysqlclient
 <br> #We expose port 5002, we are making this port available so we can access the container from our local host, this makes the application accessible from outside the container
 <br> EXPOSE 5002